otabart/yoGateway/readme.md

 ### Approvals Required

 - **Deposits**:
-  The user must approve YoGateway to spend their _underlying asset_ (e.g., USDC, DAI, ETH) for the target yoVault.
+  The user must approve YoGateway to spend their _underlying asset_ (e.g., USDC, cbBTC, WETH) for the target yoVault.
 - **Redemptions**:
   The user must approve YoGateway to spend their _yoVault shares_ (ERC-20) for the target yoVault.